MaelAbgrall/HardwareforAI/README.md

 ![](./images/m2.jpg)

-Game computers are usually using an SSD to boot and store the OS.
-It is not mandatory in Linux since it's usually faster than windows, and a headless Linux is much faster to boot (28s on a 7200rpm HDD for ubuntu, one of my teachers achieved to boot in less than 2 seconds).

-However, if you plan to use this computer for another usage (going on internet, etc) an SSD would be a nice addition.
+A good way to leverage all this storage is to get a 150Gb+ SSD for your OS and a small dataset, and a bigger hard drive (1 - 2 Tb) for bigger datasets.

 It is recommended to use a separate drive for your os/boot and one or more for your data.
-Linux needs 50 GB of storage if you put a lot of things.
-You can also go with 20 GB.
+Linux needs 50 GB of storage on the root partition if you put a lot of things on it.

 ## Cooling the beast
 There are three main kinds of cooling available.